nickunderhill/ai-interviewer/_bmad-output/epics.md

 reload in both frontend (Vite HMR) and backend (uvicorn reload) **And** environment variables are properly configured for each service

-### Story 1.7: Set Up GitLab CI/CD Pipeline
+### Story 1.7: Set Up GitHub Actions Pipeline

-As a developer, I want to configure a GitLab CI/CD pipeline with build, test, lint, and deploy stages, So that code quality is maintained and deployments are automated.
+As a developer, I want to configure a GitHub Actions CI/CD workflow with build, test, lint, and deploy stages, So that code quality is maintained and deployments are automated.

 **Acceptance Criteria:**

-**Given** the project is in a GitLab repository **When** I create .gitlab-ci.yml with four stages (build, test, lint, deploy) **Then** the build stage installs dependencies for frontend and backend **And** the test stage runs pytest for backend tests **And** the lint stage runs Ruff for backend and ESLint for frontend **And** the deploy stage builds Docker images and pushes to registry (for main branch only) **And** build failures prevent progression to later stages **And** the pipeline runs automatically on every commit
+**Given** the project is in a GitHub repository **When** I create .github/workflows/ci-cd.yml with four stages (build, test, lint, deploy) **Then** the build stage installs dependencies for frontend and backend **And** the test stage runs pytest for backend tests **And** the lint stage runs Ruff for backend and ESLint for frontend **And** the deploy stage builds Docker images and pushes to registry (for main branch only) **And** build failures prevent progression to later stages **And** the pipeline runs automatically on every commit

 ## Epic 2: User Authentication & Profile Management